digitranslab/jumpstart/docs/docs/user-authentication/sso/oidc-group-sync.md

 - Optionally limit access to specific groups for filtering

-### 2. Configure OIDC Group Sync in ToolJet
+### 2. Configure OIDC Group Sync in JumpStart

-To set up OIDC group synchronization in ToolJet follow these steps:
+To set up OIDC group synchronization in JumpStart follow these steps:

 1. Navigate to the **Workspace Settings** > **Workspace Login** Tab.
 2. Click on the **OpenID Connect** under the **SSO** section.